DukeRobotics/robosub-ros-docker/docker/README.md

 * -p 127.0.0.1:2200:22
   * Forward port 22 on the container to port 2200 on user's computer

+* --mount type=bind,source=/path/to/src,target=/home/duke/dev/robosub-ros/src
+  * Create a binding between a folder on the user's computer to a folder inside the container
+    * All files in src on user's computer will be mirrored to src inside container, i.e. changes made on user's computer will occur inside the container, and vice versa

 * --privileged
   * Run the container in privileged mode, allowing access to /dev